mktrm/cs426-fall23/index.md

 ### Midterm (15%)
 This course will have one midterm exam.
-The midterm is scheduled to be in class on Wed Oct 18.
+The midterm is scheduled to be **in class on Wed Oct 18**.

 ### Final (20%)
 The final exam will be cumulative over all of the course content.

-The registrar has assigned: TBD as the final exam time slot for this course.
+The registrar has assigned: **Wed Dec 13th, 8-10 AM at KRAN G016** as the final exam time slot for this course.

 ## Late Assignments